Arttrav History

 2005: a cleaner design

-Summer on the beach in Puglia in 2005… Tommaso was inspired to design a cleaner logo and update arttrav in accordance with some new technologies.
+Summer on the beach in Puglia in 2005… Tommaso was inspired to design a cleaner logo (design tip: never employ an engineer as a graphic designer) and update arttrav in accordance with some new technologies.
 Now you could have a moving menu bar!
 We divided up the topics on the site into “art” and “travel”, and made up other headings, all of which I deeply regret.
 I think this version of the website was never very navigable.

-The summer 2008 move to a wordpress format was intended to make material more easily accessible, not only on your screen at home, but also on your iphone or ipod touch.
+The summer 2008 move to a wordpress format was intended to make material more easily accessible, not only on your screen at home, but also on your iphone or ipod touch (apparently that was a thing).
 It was easy to convert to this new format, and suddenly I could quickly update the content.
 Over 2008/9 I wrote a lot of new articles.
 But any time I showed someone the site, they said “What’s this?
 Your blog?”.
 It looked pretty good, but it still wasn’t right.
+I didn’t think this was a blog.